apify/apify-cli/README.md

 _See code: [src/commands/logout.js](https://github.com/apify/apify-cli/blob/v0.16.0/src/commands/logout.js)_

-## `apify pull [ACTORID]`
+## `apify pull ACTORID`

 Pulls the latest version of an actor from the Apify platform to the current directory.

 ```
 USAGE
-  $ apify pull [ACTORID]
+  $ apify pull ACTORID

 ARGUMENTS
-  ACTORID  ID of an existing actor on the Apify platform which will be pulled.
-If not provided, the command will pull
+  ACTORID  ID or name (username/actor_name) of an existing actor on the Apify platform which will be pulled.
-           the actor specified in "apify.json" file.
 ```

 _See code: [src/commands/pull.js](https://github.com/apify/apify-cli/blob/v0.16.0/src/commands/pull.js)_